Lumatozer/Duck-Chat/README.md

 You can connect to the server using the app and a key phrase.

-For public uses our key will be 'public'
+For public users to connect our key will be 'public'.

-In case the key doesnt work it means the servers are in private mode.
+In case the key doesnt work it means the servers are in private mode or under maintenance.

 Regards Lumatozer.